Master of Marine Engineering

 The University of Adelaide Careers Service prepares, inspires and empowers students to achieve successful career transitions and connect with industry.

 Graduate AttributesThe objective of this program is to produce graduates with specific attributes as outlined in University of Adelaide Graduate Attributes.

 - Deep discipline knowledge

 - Self-awareness and emotional intelligence

-Defence Engineer, Engineer, Marine Engineer, Maritime Engineer, Naval Ship Engineer, Systems Engineer
+Defence Engineer, Engineer, Marine Engineer, Maritime Engineer, Naval Ship Engineer, Systems Engineer, Mechanical Engineer

 The master's degree is a 36-unit program.
 Students will complete 9 units of core courses and 15 units of electives and a 12-unit research project.
 At least 21 units of study must be taken from courses taught by the University of Adelaide.